 The Expo 2020 in Dubai is scheduled to take place from October 2021.
 To maximise Aotearoa New Zealand’s opportunities from global events like this, it is essential for New Zealanders to understand the Middle East and Muslim world well, so that our trade negotiators, entrepreneurs, professionals, agricultural producers and innovators can be well-informed to engage with peoples, businesses and governments.
 There are tremendous opportunities for Aotearoa New Zealand to positively interact in governance, commerce and business with Middle Eastern and Islamic populations.
 Innovative solutions are required for various realms, including but not limited to: stable economic and political reforms, sustainable agriculture and food security, natural hazards risk mitigation, managing environmental effects of climate change, eco-technology and smart technology, as well as Fintech, block-chain systems and A.I.
 For New Zealand universities, having a dedicated, visible Middle East and Islamic Studies network will be a major attraction for international students, from the large Middle Eastern and Islamic market, who are weighing up international study options.

-Three distinguished speakers will provide unique insights into diverse experiences of Islamic conversion in Aotearoa New Zealand.
+Three distinguished speakers with unique insights into diverse experiences of Islamic conversion in Aotearoa New Zealand.

 24 June 2021